It’s time to be a tourist at home AGAIN!

 Join the captain and his crew for a 3-hour whale and dolphin watching cruise through the Delaware Bay and into the Atlantic Ocean.
 You never know what you’ll find.
 The Delaware Bay Estuary is home to many species of marine life, including humpback whales, Atlantic bottlenose dolphins, manta rays, thresher sharks, hammerheads, harbor porpoise, seals, northern gannets, great shearwaters, laughing gulls and multitude of fish species.

 This was one experience that caught my eye while searching for things to do in Cape May.
-Tickets for a Cape May Whale Watcher can be cheaper through online sources than the Cape May Whale Watcher site.
+Tickets for a Cape May Whale Watcher can be purchased through the Cape May Whale Watcher site.
 Since the Cape May Whale Watcher offers cruises most days at 1 pm it wasn’t hard to find a day for us to go at all.
 In fact, since their season runs from March through December we may just may make it back there before the end of the year.
 Booking tickets took just a matter of minutes and on cruise day you can show your printed ticket or downloaded voucher.
 Families with kids 6 and under are in for a bonus.
 Those kids ride free and those ages 7 to 12 years old are $25 each.

 On our Cape May Whale Watcher cruise we were able to see a few dolphins, one Humpback whale, some jellyfish, and several sting rays.
 It was a great outing that got my boys off the electronics and out enjoying nature.
 My boys appreciated that not only was there indoor seating with windows to the outside but there were also snacks and drinks available for sale.
 Because you know boys always seem to be hungry.